mlafeldt/chef-runner/README.md

 Use the `-H` option (or `--host`) to specify the name of a host that was configured for direct SSH access.
 The argument passed to `-H` has the format `[user@]hostname[:port]`, allowing you to optionally change SSH user and port.
-If you need to change other SSH settings, either use `--ssh-option` or add a host-specific configuration section to your `~/.ssh/config`.
+If you need to change other SSH settings, either use `--ssh` or add a host-specific configuration section to your `~/.ssh/config`.

 Examples: